-Elizabeth Ann Warren (June 22, 1949) is a U.S. senator from Massachusetts and currently running for president in the 2020 Democratic primary.
+Elizabeth Ann Warren (June 22, 1949) is a U.S. senator from Massachusetts and ran for president in the 2020 Democratic primary, ending her candidacy on March 5th, 2020.
 Warren previously chaired the Congressional Oversight Panel, which was instructed by Congress to "review the state of the financial system and evaluate the regulatory system's effectiveness in overseeing financial markets and protecting consumers."
 She is also the Leo Gottlieb Professor of Law at Harvard University, Emerita.

 - 1 News and Controversies